flipacholas/Architecture-of-consoles/articles/sega-saturn.Rmd.md

 The CPU subsystem contains a total of **2 MB of RAM** for general-purpose use, called **Work RAM** (WRAM).
 But it's not that simple: this memory is split into two distinct blocks and, once again, each is accessed via different buses:

-- The first block provides **1 MB of SDRAM**.
+- The first block provides **1 MB of Synchronous DRAM** (SDRAM).
 Due to its higher access speed, this block is also called **WRAM-H**.
 Its bus is shared with other components.
-- The other megabyte is named **WRAM-L**, as it uses **DRAM** instead, resulting in lower rates.
+- The other megabyte is named **WRAM-L**, as it uses **Dynamic RAM** (DRAM) instead, resulting in lower rates.
 Its bus, however, is reserved for the main CPUs.

 ### The third processor (and counting)